-But the holes must be dug.
+But the post holes must be dug.
 And at the proscribed depth and to allow for the drainage bed of pea gravel and if you slight this rule, you will have a fence-line that wobbles and zags and if a fence has one guiding principle, one Zen-like dictum, it is to adhere to the straight and true line.

 Purchasing a Prowell garden gate or fence-line can represent an investment of some stature.
 We need to take a moment to discuss the best procedure for setting those posts, whether the actual holes are dug by hand or by a rented auger, insuring this component of the project does not become your weak link in the years to come.
-Following the technique below will make a difference of several decades in the lifetime of the post.
+Following the technique below for setting fence posts without concrete will make a difference of several decades in the lifetime of the post.
 This method is the result of four decades of experience, setting over 10,000 posts.
 Western cedar posts, comprising a fairly significant investment and given their best behavior resting along the guidelines below, will nevertheless give way in 30 years or so to a second generation of posts, and a third . . . all of them subservient to a Prowell fence, to the everlasting phenomenon of something designed and built with the compliance of an eastern temple.
 A temple that will outlast your posts, outlast you, outlast your children!

 The logic is simple.